philterd/philter/docs/docs/api_and_sdks/api/contexts_api.md

 |----------|-----------------------------------|--------------------------------------------|
 | `DELETE` | `/api/contexts/{name}/entries`    | Remove all entries from a context.         |

+### Query Parameters

+* `owner` (optional, admin only) - Username of another user whose context to empty.
+Requires cross-user access to be enabled; otherwise it returns `404 Not Found`.

 Removes every token-to-replacement mapping in the context but leaves the context itself in place.
 Returns `200 OK` on success, `404 Not Found` if the context does not exist.

 ```bash